-The proposed space program is comprised of a series of rooms intended to provide the best opportunities for teaching and learning design engineering, promoting interdisciplinary research and innovation convergence.
 The facility will create an environment which supports full implementation of the studio method of design education.
 The foundations of this method, which is practiced in schools of architecture and the great European schools of engineering, are learning through doing, constant informal interaction with peers, and frequent critique of work in progress by teaching staff.
+The space will provide graduate student offices to accommodate graduate student expansion and a convergence area for researchers and industry to collaborate on joint projects.